autosysops/OpenRct2RideEditor/README.md

-# OpenRCT2RideHeightChanger
+# OpenRCT2 Ride Editor
-This is a simple plugin to raise/lower a ride or part of that ride by 1 (a ingame height unit is 2 so you can put rides in between two heights).
+This plugin allows you to edit parts of a ride based on the colourscheme.
+You can:
+- raise/lower the track
+- make the track invisible
+- change the type of the track

 ![Screenshot](https://github.com/autosysops/OpenRCT2RideHeightChanger/raw/main/screenshot.png "Screenshot")

 # Usage
-Copy the RideHeight.js file to your OpenRCT2\plugin folder.
+Copy the RideEditor.js file to your OpenRCT2\plugin folder.
-In game the menu "Ride Height" will appear, click this.
+In game the menu "Ride Editor" will appear.
-In the menu which opens select the ride you want to change.
-Click the button "Height +1" or "Height -1" to raise/lower the ride.
+If you still have a RideHeight.js file in your plugin folder remove this one.

+# Changelog

+2.0 - Improved UI and added option to make parts invisble and change the ride type.
+Renamed to "Ride Editor"

+1.1 - Added option to select a specific colourscheme to apply changes to.

+1.0 - Initial version.